Edit

 • They expect support for modern windowing workflows and shell integration points.

 When applications adhere to Windows styles and standard Windows behaviors, users don't have to re-learn interaction patterns.
-This makes it much easier for users to use your app.
-An app that looks great can create a great first impression, but an app that's also easy to use and helps the user accomplish their goals will create a great lasting impression.
+This consistency makes it much easier for users to use your app.
+An app that looks great can create a great first impression, but an app that's also easy to use and helps the user accomplish their goals creates a great lasting impression.

 Windows 11 is built on the Windows 11 design principles.
-Following these guidelines as you build your apps will help you meet your customers' expectations of a great app experience.
-When thinking about incorporating the latest and recommended Windows application UI/UX patterns into your Windows applications, we recommend that you focus on these 5 areas:
+Following these guidelines as you build your apps helps you meet your customers' expectations of a great app experience.
+When thinking about incorporating the latest and recommended Windows application UI/UX patterns into your Windows applications, focus on these five areas:

 • Layout